SimulPiscator/AirSane/README.md

 A SANE WebScan frontend that supports Apple's AirScan protocol.
 Scanners are detected automatically, and published through mDNS.
-Though images may be acquired and transferred in JPEG, PNG, and PDF/raster format through a simple web interface, AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture.
+Acquired images may be transferred in JPEG, PNG, and [PDF/raster](https://www.pdfraster.org/) format.

+AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture, but a simple web interface is provided as well.

 Images are encoded on-the-fly during acquisition, keeping memory/storage demands low.
 Thus, AirSane will run fine on a Raspberry Pi or similar device.